Assessment Architecture

 Frequently Asked Questions:

-1. What is the "Two-Lane" Assessment Architecture?
+1. What is the UNE Assessment Architecture?

 It is a way of structuring assessment at UNE that splits all assessment tasks into two categories: